gsverhoeven/fumbbl_replays/README.md

 # Installation

 * Clone this repository
-* Create a new Python 3.6 virtual environment
+* Create a new Python virtual environment (tested with Python 3.6 and 3.12 on Ubuntu Linux)
 * Install `pandas` package
 * Install the `fumbbl_replays` package using `pip install -e .`